fossasia/eventyay-tickets/doc/administrator/installation_pip.rst

 We recommend reading about setting `strong encryption settings`_ for your web server.

-Yay, you are done!
+Yay, you've made it!
 You should now be able to reach pretalx at https://pretalx.yourdomain.com/orga/ and log in as the administrator you configured above.
 You can now create an event, and off you go!

 Next Steps: Updates
 -------------------

-.. warning:: While we try hard not to break things, **please perform a backup before every upgrade**.
+.. warning:: While we try hard not to issue breaking updates, **please perform a backup before every upgrade**.

 To upgrade to a new pretalx release, pull the latest code changes and run the following commands as the ``pretalx`` user::